HarnoorOberai/Coursework-Ethereum-Analysis-/README.md

 ## PART C. DATA EXPLORATION

-The final part of the coursework requires you to explore the data and perform some analysis of your choosing.
+The final part of the project requires you to explore the data and perform some analysis of your choosing.
 These tasks may be completed in either MRJob or Spark, and you may make use of Spark libraries such as MLlib (for machine learning) and GraphX for graphy analysis.
 Below are some suggested ideas for analysis which could be undertaken, along with an expected grade for completing it to a good standard.
 You may attempt several of these tasks or undertake your own.
 However, it is recommended to discuss ideas with Felix, Johan or Ben before commencing with them.

 ### SCAM ANALYSIS